Aviva Showcases How People and Tech Align in the Contact Center

 All things considered, Appian has proven so transformational for Aviva that it has changed what workers expect.
 When employees have moved to other departments or locations that aren’t using Appian, many have said they feel like they’ve gone back in time because the difference is so vast.

 The contact center industry is going through a period of change.
-It may be tempting to automate operations to such a degree that human interactions are minimized.
+It may be tempting to automate customer service operations to such a degree that human interactions are minimized.
 However, more strategic digitization plans can enable organizations to actually get more value out of their employees.

 Appian is driving innovation across a variety of sectors through digital transformation solutions that ensure powerful technologies empower people instead of getting in their way.
 Contact us today to learn more.